google/model-viewer/README.md

  [![NPM](https://img.shields.io/npm/v/@google/model-viewer.svg)](https://www.npmjs.com/package/@google/model-viewer)

-`<model-viewer>` is a web component that makes rendering interactive 3D models - optionally in AR - easy to do, without writing any code, on as many browsers and devices as possible.
+`<model-viewer>` is a web component that makes rendering interactive 3D models - optionally in AR - easy to do, on as many browsers and devices as possible.
+`<model-viewer>` strives to give you great defaults for rendering quality and performance.

 As new standards and APIs become available `<model-viewer>` will be improved to take advantage of them.
 If possible, fallbacks and polyfills will be